 A mother, concerned by her son’s obsession with eating sugar, took him to his idol, Gandhi.
 The woman explained the situation and was told by Gandhi to bring the boy back in two weeks.
 When she returned, Gandhi told the boy to stop eating so much sugar.
 The mother asked why he had not given this advice the first time.
 He explained it was because he had been eating sugar then.
 Gandhi stopped eating sugar so that he could better understand and help the boy.

-I do not have a medical need to eat gluten and dairy free, yet I own a gluten and dairy free company.
-I make products and advise people on ways to make this diet easier.
-My work and company grew out of hearing people’s challenges with this lifestyle, possessing skills to remedy their problems and trying to help.
+I do not have a medical need to eat gluten and dairy free, yet I own a company that makes products that are gluten and dairy free.
+I advise people on ways to make this diet easier.
+My work and company grew out of hearing people’s challenges with this lifestyle, possessing skills to remedy their problems, and trying to help.
 The story of Gandhi inspired me to live gluten and dairy free for one month.
 I decided if I am going to talk the talk, I should walk the walk.